CameronInLondon/CameronInLondon.github.io/_posts/2022-04-18-visualising-file-structures.md

 Recently I had a business requirement to visualise a network file structure as part of an analysis.
 File strutures can be very important utilities within a business, used by hundreds or maybe thousands of users each day.
 Maybe hosted on a on premises server or these days more likely in the cloud.
 While search is increasingly used to find files and the cloud has changed things somewhat.
 There is still need for a well structured file system in many business settings.
 While the IT department might have overall responsibility they do not specify the structure, that is the businesses job.

-I was to look at a network drive windows file system, and analyse to see if over time inconsistencies in the structure had creeped in.
+I was to look at a network drive windows file system, and analyse to see if over time inconsistencies in the structure had crept in.
 I wanted to be able to visualise this in a way that could give a view of strutures, names and also show file size or frequency.
-Now there are a number of ways to visualise a tree structure using python, one good resource is [this page](https://stackoverflow.com/questions/7670280/tree-plotting-in-python).
+There are a number of ways to visualise a tree structure using python, one good resource is [this page](https://stackoverflow.com/questions/7670280/tree-plotting-in-python).
 But for me I decided to use Plotly's [sunburst](https://plotly.com/python/sunburst-charts/) visualisation.
-Below I will walk you through how I did that.
+Below I will walk you through how I did this.
 I have made a dummy file structure for this example which contains some 40 folders and 42 files but this technique can work with thousands of folders.

 ### Imports